 Tucked away in the heart of the Pyrenees, Andorra is the perfect mountain getaway to spend your Christmas.
 Set among a stunning backdrop of snow-covered peaks, the country comes alive with Christmas cheer while embracing the festive spirit.

-So, if you’re wondering what to do this festive season, keep reading.
-Our post gives you all the details for a merry itinerary to fill your Christmas holiday with joy.
-Read on to discover how to celebrate the perfect Christmas in Andorra, where you’ll:
+So, if you’re wondering what to do and where to travel this festive season, keep reading.
+Our post gives you all the details for a merry itinerary to fill your Christmas holidays with joy.
+Read on to discover how to celebrate the perfect Christmas , where you’ll:

 - Attend the Christmas Markets

-- Take part in local Christmas traditions; Tió de Nadal, the caganer and Nativity scenes
+- Take part in local traditions; Tió de Nadal, the caganer and Nativity scenes

 - Visit Father Christmas